 There are three law degrees offered at Cornell: Juris Doctor (J.D.), Master of Laws (LL.M.), and Doctor of the Science of Law (J.S.D.).
-Students can also participate in joint degree programs with the Samuel Curtis Johnson Graduate School of Management, the Cornell School of Industrial and Labor Relations, the Cornell Institute for Public Affairs and the Cornell College of Architecture, Art and Planning.
+Students can also participate in joint degree programs with the Samuel Curtis Johnson Graduate School of Management, the Cornell School of Industrial and Labor Relations, the Cornell Institute for Public Affairs, and the Cornell College of Architecture, Art and Planning.
 Many of the joint degree programs can be completed in four years.

 First-year Cornell Law School students can participate in the Lawyering Program, which serves as an introduction to the skills needed as practicing lawyers.
 Each program ends with Moot Court arguments.
-There are also the Langfan First-Year Moot Court Competition, the Cuccia Cup and the Rossi Cup.
+There is also the Langfan First-Year Moot Court Competition, the Cuccia Cup, and the Rossi Cup.
 There are also pro bono opportunities through the Public Service Challenge; past initiatives have included the Cornell Prison Education Project and the Student Hurricane Network.